The Secret to Developing a Regular Writing Habit

 - Sign up for the free newsletter to get writing prompts and nudges sent to you via email.

-- At the end of January, we’ll regroup and evaluate, sharing what worked and what didn’t.
+- At the end of the month, we’ll regroup and evaluate, sharing what worked and what didn’t.
 I may even highlight a few success stories.

 So… are you in?
 What will you be writing this month?
 Share in the comments.